 - thyroid problems

 - swollen lymph nodes

 Blood tests are typically painless and carry low risk.
-However, you may experience slight bruising or temporary discomfort after blood is drawn.
+However, you may experience slight bruising or temporary discomfort after your blood is drawn.
 Some people experience minor dizziness after having blood drawn.
-Let your doctor or nurse know if you feel dizzy, faint, or nauseous.
+Let your healthcare provider know if you feel dizzy, faint, or nauseous.

-The immune system is a very complex part of the body and abnormal cell counts can indicate a variety of disorders.
+Your immune system is a very complex part of your body, and abnormal cell counts can indicate a variety of disorders.